PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 - Zika virus infection is notifiable in Australia as a flavivirus (unspecified) infection and should be notified to state and territory health departments.

-- In North Queensland and parts of Central Queensland where suitable mosquito vectors are present, clinicians should immediately report clinically suspected cases of Zika virus infection to local public health units, as they do for suspected cases of dengue.
+- In North Queensland and parts of Central or Southwest Queensland where suitable mosquito vectors are present, clinicians should immediately report clinically suspected cases of Zika virus infection to local public health units, as they do for suspected cases of dengue.
 Public health Authorities will take action to mitigate the risk of local transmission.